-On February 10, 2023, Capricor entered into an Exclusive Commercialization and Distribution Agreement (the "Japan Distribution Agreement") with Nippon Shinyaku.
-Under the terms of the Japan Distribution Agreement, Capricor appointed Nippon Shinyaku as its exclusive distributor in Japan of CAP-1002 for the treatment of DMD.
+On February 10, 2023, Capricor entered into a Commercialization and Distribution Agreement (the "Japan Distribution Agreement") with Nippon Shinyaku.
+Under the terms of the Japan Distribution Agreement, Capricor appointed Nippon Shinyaku as its exclusive distributor in Japan of deramiocel for the treatment of DMD.

-Under the terms of the Japan Distribution Agreement, Capricor received an upfront payment of \$12.0 million in the first quarter of 2023, and in addition, Capricor will potentially receive additional development and sales-based milestone payments of up to approximately \$89 million, subject to foreign currency exchange rates, and a meaningful double-digit share of product revenue.
-Nippon Shinyaku will be responsible for the distribution of CAP-1002 in Japan.
-Capricor will be responsible for the conduct of clinical development in Japan, as may be required, as well as the manufacturing of CAP-1002.
-Capricor will sell commercial product to Nippon Shinyaku.
+Under the terms of the Japan Distribution Agreement, Capricor received an upfront payment of \$12.0 million in the first quarter of 2023, and in addition, Capricor may potentially receive additional development and sales-based milestone payments of up to approximately \$89.0 million, subject to foreign currency exchange rates, and a meaningful double-digit share of product revenue.
+Nippon Shinyaku will be responsible for the distribution of deramiocel in Japan.
+Capricor will be responsible for the conduct of clinical development in Japan, as may be required, as well as the manufacturing of deramiocel.
+Subject to regulatory approval, Capricor will sell commercial product to Nippon Shinyaku in Japan.
 In addition, Capricor or its designee will hold the Marketing Authorization in Japan if the product is approved in that territory.

 The Company has evaluated the Japan Distribution Agreement in accordance with ASU 606, Revenue for Contracts from Customers.
 The Company determined the initial transaction price totaled \$12.0 million, which was the upfront payment fee.
 The Company has excluded any future milestone or shared revenue payments from this transaction price to date based on probability.
 At this time, the Company is evaluating the regulatory pathway to achieve potential product approval in this territory.
 Until such time, the Company cannot identify any distinct performance obligation.
-As such, the Company has recorded the entire upfront payment fee of \$12.0 million as current deferred revenue on the Company's condensed consolidated balance sheets as of March 31, 2023.
+As such, the Company has recorded the entire upfront payment fee of \$12.0 million as current deferred revenue on the Company's condensed consolidated balance sheets as of June 30, 2024.